Filing an Application

 6. Another form of written request that includes a name, address, and signature.

-EXAMPLE Bob sends a letter requesting Basic Food benefits and we receive it on October 1st.
-We send Bob an interview letter and he calls for an interview on October 7th.
-We pend his Basic Food for a completed IID which he returns on October 15th.
+EXAMPLE Bob sends a letter requesting Basic Food benefits that includes his name, address and signature, and we receive it on October 1st.
+We send Bob an interview appointment letter and he calls for an interview appointment on October 7th.
+We pend his Basic Food for a completed IID which he returns with his signature on October 15th.
 Bob meets all eligibility requirements.
 His Basic Food starts October 1st.

 NOTE We can't require the use of a specific form to request benefits.
 But we do require that clients complete an Application for Benefits, Eligibility Review, or IID form to complete their application These forms require physical signatures or telephonic signatures.
 These forms contain information we must provide to our clients according to federal and state law.